Well, Thinkific and Teachable are the two most popular online learning platforms.

 Thinkific and Teachable are the two self-hosted course creation platforms.
 In simple words, these platforms help you create and market online courses and memberships.

-Both the platforms aren’t that huge as — Udemy, Skillshare, or Coursera.
+Both the platforms aren’t as huge as — Udemy, Skillshare, or Coursera.
 However, these platforms come in handy for building individual courses and have more flexibility.
 Such as with both platforms, you can create courses on any niches uploading various feature-rich media such as videos, audios, text, quizzes, accepting payment, and so on.

 The best part with Teachable and Thinkific is that you don’t need any technical knowledge to create, manage, and market online courses and memberships.